Viena expedition: Initial operations

-British Intervention
+British intervention

 The situation became more complicated with the landing in Murmansk of 130 British Royal Marine Light Infantry on 6 March to prevent the Germans (and their Finnish allies) from gaining the White Sea coast and the Murmansk Railroad.
 By June 1918, an assortment of British Royal Marines, French artillerymen, part of a Serb battalion, Poles, Red Russians from the Murmansk Soviet, and some Red Finns occupied the railway line from Murmansk south as far as Kem.
 The arrival of British reinforcements and an Allied plan for them to link up with anti-Bolshevik units in Siberia prompted Trotsky, now at peace with the Germans, to send 3,000 Red troops northwards.
 In July these troops were disarmed and seen off by the British, who advanced as far south as Sorokka.
 British-led forces defending the railway line included a battalion of 1,400 Red Finns and the Karelian regiment also known as the "Irish Karelians" after Colonel P.J.
-Woods of the Royal Irish Rifles who raised and led the regiment formed of the local Karelians.
+Woods of the Royal Irish Rifles who raised and led the regiment.

 The situation of the Viena expedition began to deteriorate.
 The Karelian regiment stationed in Kem attacked the Finnish troops at Jyskyjärvi on 27 August.
 18 men were lost.
 The next attack came against Luusalmi on 8 September when 42 Finns were killed.
 Subsequent battles were fought at Kostamus and Vuokkiniemi in September–October.
 The Finnish troops withdrew to Finland on 2 October.
 Of these troops, 195 survived and made their way home; 83 were killed.
 The British forces withdrew in October 1919 and the situation of the Russian White Army collapsed.

 Outcome

-In the end, the expedition failed due British efforts to prevent then German-aligned Finland from gaining access to the Murmansk railroad.
-In addition, British forces in the region made an effort to instill a sense of nationalism (i.e. to form a Karelian state) to fight against the Finnish effort to annex East Karelia.
+In the end, the expedition failed due to lack of decisive support by both the Finnish government, who was reluctant to escalate, and the local Finnish population, who distrusted the Whites.
+Conversely, British forces in the region instilled a sense of nationalism to fight against the Finnish effort to annex East Karelia.
 Also the support of the expedition from the Finnish government waned with the fortunes of the Germans.
 After the Viena expedition, the parishes of Repola and Porajärvi in East Karelia had held a vote to join Finland, but Finland gave up all claims to East Karelia in the 1920 Treaty of Tartu.

 Two years later, after the last of the British expeditionary forces had left Russia and Bolshevik control was established, a group of Karelian irredentia supported by Finnish volunteers began an uprising in an attempt to form their own state.